aqeeladil/docker-fundam/README.md

     3. Security: VMs provide a higher level of security as each VM has its own operating system and can be isolated from the host and other VMs.
 Containers provide less isolation, as they share the host operating system.

     4. Management: Managing containers is typically easier than managing VMs, as containers are designed to be lightweight and fast-moving.

 ## Why are containers light weight ?

 Containers are lightweight because they use a technology called containerization, which allows them to share the host operating system's kernel and libraries, while still providing isolation for the application and its dependencies.
 This results in a smaller footprint compared to traditional virtual machines, as the containers do not need to include a full operating system.
 Additionally, Docker containers are designed to be minimal, only including what is necessary for the application to run, further reducing their size.

+- Containers do not have a complete OS.
+They follow the concept of shared libraries.
+- They have very minimal system dependencies that are required to run your application.
+- For example, to run a Java application, we need:
+   - the application,
+   - its run-time dependencies
+   - & some system dependencies that are mandatory to run the application.

 Let's try to understand this with an example: